 Compare Car Insurance Rates Online

-If you have a lien on your vehicle, you must have full auto insurance by law.
+By law, you must have full auto insurance if you have a lien on your vehicle.
 Car insurance tends to be an afterthought when people shop for a new car, and car dealers are aware of this.

 Dealers prefer you don’t shop insurance rates before buying a car.
 If everyone did, they would be less likely to bump you into a higher payment.
 Not checking car insurance rates before buying a car is a costly mistake.